Shawn Lynch

-Shawn Michael Lynch (born July 25, 1979) is an American former professional football center who played with the Arizona Cardinals of the National Football League (NFL), as well as the FC Barcelona Dragons and Hamburg Sea Devils of NFL Europe.
-He played college football at Duke.
+Shawn Michael Lynch (born July 25, 1979) is an American former professional football player who was a center for the Arizona Cardinals of the National Football League (NFL), as well as the FC Barcelona Dragons and Hamburg Sea Devils of NFL Europe.
+He played college football for the Duke Blue Devils.

 College career

 Lynch redshirted his first year at Duke in 1997, then lettered for four years from 1998 to 2001.
 In 2001, he started all 11 games at center and was recognized as the school's most outstanding offensive lineman.

 Professional career

 Kansas City Chiefs

 On April 26, 2002, Lynch signed with the Kansas City Chiefs as an undrafted rookie.
 The Chiefs released him on September 2, 2002.

 FC Barcelona Dragons

 After being allocated to NFL Europe, Lynch signed with the FC Barcelona Dragons in 2003.
 He started all ten games of the 2003 season, which was the team's final season before folding.